 Sensitivity assessment.
-At the benchmark level (a deposit of $100\text{gC/m}^2/\text{yr}$) this biotope could be resistant to the pressure, as suggested by the survival and enhanced growth of Saccharina latissima near fish farms and Laminaria digitata near sewage outfalls, associated with high levels of organic matter.
+At the benchmark level (a deposit of 100gC/m/yr) this biotope should be resistant to the pressure, as suggested by the survival and enhanced growth of Saccharina latissima near fish farms where there were high levels of organic matter deposited.
 Resistance to this pressure is therefore regarded as 'High', although beyond the benchmark, negative consequences of enhanced organic enrichment are possible.
 Resilience is therefore also regarded as 'High' and the biotope is therefore probably 'Not sensitive' at the pressure benchmark.